tomlyscan/inet/showcases/wireless/analogmodel/doc/index.rst

     - types

-**TODO** normalization parameters

-The :par:`timeGainsNormalization` and :par:`frequencyGainsNormalization` parameters set the normalization.
-The normalization parameters specify whether to normalize the signal function to 1.
-Normalization parameters:

-normalization: normalize the gain parameters in the given dimension before applying the transmission power

-- No normalization
-- Integral: the area below the signal function equals to 1
-- Maximum: the maximum of the signal function equals to 1

-; this is multiplied by the transmission power

 ..
 The signal shapes can be configured using the :par:`timeGains` and :par:`frequencyGains` parameters of dimensional transmitters.

 .. **TODO** briefly about the syntax